stappersg/vBook/src/reference/vSL/functions.md

 [^dir]: Root directories for log, write and dump are specified in the TOML configuration file.

-[^dump]: The body still in raw mode if the parsing has not been performed.

 [^stream]: Streams can be a Unix standard output : out (stdout) and err (stderr) or a log level (error, warn, info, debug, trace).

 ```rust,ignore
 vsl::log_warn(`Hello world !!!`);